MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-licensing.md

 ## Licensing Solutions for Shared Communication Devices

-Microsoft has two dedicated SKU for licensing meetings and calling on a per-device basis for meeting room devices (such as Microsoft Teams Rooms, Microsoft Surface Hub, and collaboration bars for Microsoft Teams).
+Microsoft has two dedicated SKUs for licensing meetings and calling on a per-device basis for meeting room devices (such as Microsoft Teams Rooms, Microsoft Surface Hub, and collaboration bars for Microsoft Teams).

 ||Microsoft Teams Rooms Standard |Microsoft Teams Rooms Premium |
 |:--- |:---: |:---: |